by Anil Prasad

 Several of the album’s tracks find you playing bass in a more melodic mode than we’ve heard from you lately.
 Were you consciously seeking a change of pace from your recent bottom-heavy stuff?

 It's a recent fascination with creating melodic lines based on influences and references that make up your repertoire or language.
 I think it’s the product of trying to push that to the extreme.
 There are a lot of influences.
 They come from hearing other musicians play lines.
 Everyone has been influenced by somebody, so you get that coming out.
 The melody being there is also because there’s nobody else playing on the record.
 I can’t lean on a saxophone or guitar or something or someone to do that.
 So, I have to try and manifest that myself as well.
 That style or direction also comes up a little bit in Arcana with Tony Williams.
-In this kind of project, I'm just using the instrument to create music, you know?
+In this kind of project, I'm just using the instrument to create music.
 I don't know what the difference is between melody and rhythm in that sense.

 But as a musician and producer responsible for so many varied projects, there must be an acute intuition at work that tells you where the balance should lie.